Abaco-Systems/axis-takyon/README.md

 ```
 For the above ephemeral port number method, Takyon uses implicit multicast transfers to pass the ephemeral port from the server to the client.
 The following Takyon multicast defaults can be overridden by environment variables:
 ```
+TAKYON_MULTICAST_IP    "127.0.0.1"            A local IP interface that is multicast capable.
+                                              "127.0.0.1" will only work if using local sockets so make sure to set it to an IP that can multicast to other endpoints on the network.
-TAKYON_MULTICAST_IP    "127.0.0.1"            An IP interface that is multicast capable TAKYON_MULTICAST_PORT   6736                  Fun note: Uses phone digits to spell "Open" TAKYON_MULTICAST_GROUP "229.82.29.66"         Fun note: Uses phone digits to spell "Takyon"
+TAKYON_MULTICAST_PORT   6736                  Fun note: Uses phone digits to spell "Open" TAKYON_MULTICAST_GROUP "229.82.29.66"         Fun note: Uses phone digits to spell "Takyon"
                                                         i.e. 229.TA.KY.ON